 This search is all done on one screen, even though it’s pulling data from both FPDS and SAM.
 Something this specific might only result in a handful of companies (eight, to be specific, based on my own search conducted on September 10), but it gives you a solid list of possible primes (and your most viable competitors) to start from.
 And the search takes less than 30 seconds, start to finish.
 Additionally, you can do your initial research on the companies right within OneTeam, likely cutting those eight in half before you actually start making phone calls.
 The same applies for the “small business at MSFC” example.

 If you’re a large prime with a small business subcontracting plan to meet, you can benefit from the same search capabilities.
-While you likely have relationships with many small businesses that could do the work and “check the boxes,” you want to maximize your p-win in the selection of every sub.
-OneTeam is a tool that can certainly help you do that.
-Find the full spectrum of best possible subs that match the criteria and then pare down from that list; this will give you the best possible set of subcontractors, and subsequently the best team.
+While you likely have relationships with many small businesses that could do the work and “check the boxes,” you want to maximize your PWin in the selection of every subcontractor.
+OneTeam is an integrated business development pipeline, capture management, and proposal management software platform that can certainly help you do that.
+Find the full spectrum of best possible teaming partners that match the criteria and then pare down from that list to create the best team.